kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 ---
 # Overview of Level Dashboard

-- **Devices** → This is for all the devices created when you install new agent (Favorites, New Devices, Ungrouped & Grouped devices).
+- **Devices** → This is for all the devices created when you install new agent (Favorites, New Devices, Ungrouped &
-- **Automations** → Supercharge workflows and handle repetitive tasks.
-- **Policies** → Reporting → Updates → Alerts.
----
-# Install New Agents

-* To install a new agent:
-  - Click on **Install New Agent**
-  - Install new monitoring agent (select the operating system from the list: Windows, macOS, Linux)
-  - Download installer or use one-line command

-* **One-Line Command using PowerShell**
-  Run PowerShell as an administrator and run the following command:
 # Getting Started with level

 * level gives you 14 days free trial to learn everything about it or book a demo.
 Already signup & getting started.

-* Overview of level dashboard.
+* ### Overview of level dashboard.
   - Devices : This is for all the devices created when you install new agent (Favourites, New devices, Ungrouped & grouped devices)
   - Automations : Supercharge Workflow and handle repetitive tasks.
   - Policies -> Reporting -> Updates -> Alerts.